NationalCrimeAgency/elasticsearch-extract/README.md

 | --- | --- | ---  |
 | class | String | The fully qualified class of the processor you wish to include. |
 | settings | Map | A JSON object representing the settings for the processor.
 If not provided, an EmptySettings object is used. |

-At present, parsing of the `settings` object is fairly naive and will only support very simple configurations.
-This is an area that needs substantial improvement.